 Open a browser and access to the new IP of the Raspi (192.168.0.30)

 Navigate to Network -Wireless and enable the SSID OpenWrt

-The SSID is now ready to accept connections, try to connect with a client
+The SSID is now ready to accept connections, try to connect with a WiFi device

 You are done !